 “I know it’s hard, such a rough time, everyone try to stay calm.”
 I relayed all the beautiful details of the scene from the night prior, “Try to stop worrying if you can, he is safely on board, they just haven’t left yet.”

-A few hours later, dad’s ship left the dock.
+A few hours later, her dad’s ship gently left the dock.